Northern Bay: Education

 During the 20th century, Northern Bay had one school which served all the neighbouring communities from Caplin Cove through Kingston.
 Corpus Christi Elementary and High School in Northern Bay catered predominantly to Roman Catholic Students in the area and Jackson Walsh Elementary and High School in nearby Western Bay was an interfaith school.
 The referendum of 1997 which put an end to denominational education in Newfoundland and Labrador's public schools meant that the school in Northern Bay (which was renamed North Shore Collegiate) became the high school for all students in the area, and Jackson Walsh (renamed Cabot Academy) would become the elementary school serving the area.

 In 2002, North Shore Collegiate closed as a result of a declining student population.
 The closing of the high school meant that all students from grades 7 through 12 from Northern Bay and the surrounding communities would have to attend school in either Old Perlican to the north or Carbonear further south.

 The closing of the school has left an indelible impression on local life, particularly as it was also a centre for community gatherings and a symbol of growth and autonomy for not only Northern Bay but the entire North Shore region.

 Tourism

 The community is a popular site for tourists in the summer season due to Northern Bay Sands, a popular beach and campground.
 The close proximity to major centres on the Avalon Peninsula such as St. John's, Carbonear, and Bay Roberts has made Northern Bay a particularly well-known summer get-away spot.

 Politics

 The community is not incorporated as a municipality but its citizens are active in local organizations such as school boards, church groups or the North Shore Regional Fire Department.

-Northern Bay is in the provincial riding of Carbonear-Trinity-Bay de Verde, represented by Liberal MHA Steve Crocker and the federal electoral district of Avalon represented by Liberal MP Paul Connors.
+Northern Bay is in the provincial riding of Carbonear-Trinity-Bay de Verde, represented by PC MHA Riley Balsom and the federal electoral district of Avalon represented by Liberal MP Paul Connors.